thejqs/plcb/README.md

 Boozicorns
 ==========

-This project exists to collect and illuminate all of the products available for sale in only one store of the hundreds the Pennsylvania Liquor Control Board runs across the commonwealth.
-The unicorns, as it were. **The boozicorns.**

-This kind of data isn't available in every state.
-That's part of the fun here.
-Pennsylvania's weirdness allows us to explore something we otherwise couldn't.

-Inspiration came from writing [this story](http://www.post-gazette.com/life/libations/2015/03/04/A-Croatia-to-Pittsburgh-wine-odyssey-How-an-obscure-bottle-gets-in-the-PLCB-system/stories/201503040013) in early 2015, when I didn't yet have the skills to create this project.

-The state's database can do this for us, but the existing interfaces won't allow it.
-There's no API.
-Surprise, surprise.

-That doesn't mean we can't be nice about it.
-I send my name and email address in headers and limit concurrent requests to the PLCB's server(s). **This project exists to help people be better consumers.** Liberating data from hard-to-navigate interfaces can only help the PLCB's customers.
-Or at least that's what I'm telling myself.

-And it's not like the PLCB is actively discouraging this sort of thing.

-![alt text][permissions]

-So here we are.
+There was this wine.
+The only store in Pennsylvania that carried it was 60 miles away.

-Pennsylvania is a control state when it comes to adult beverages.
+I knew this because Pennsylvania is a control state when it comes to adult beverages.
 It hires the administrative and retail employees, it selects the products, it stores and ships them, it controls point-of-sale transactions.

-It's generally a terrible system for consumers.
-We as discerning drinkers have to travel to Ohio or Maryland or wherever for even some basics, some staples. **But it works out OK when one wants a bunch of data about booze.**

-Also terrible: the interface(s) the state puts on the data.
-No joke.
+If you know what you want, it's relatively easy to search for it.

+But not everyone does.
+And the Pennsylvania Liquor Control Board's search interfaces make it impossible to see everything that's only in one store.

 Here's one: